MikaYeghi/airtaxisim-docs/docs/source/usage.rst

 .. note::

    AirTaxiSim supports advanced features such as multi-agent simulations, edge-case testing, and dataset generation.
-See the :doc:`api` and :doc:`configs` sections for more details.
+See the :doc:`api` section for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>